 More advanced types of corneal transplants such as Endothelial Keratoplasty (DSAEK) or anterior lamellar Keratoplasty (DALK) target the diseased layer of the cornea making these procedures more selective.
 These newer techniques give the added advantage of faster healing, less restriction in activity and improved integrity of the eyeball with reduced risk of injury to the eye.

-Contact us to schedule a consultation with the experienced cornea specialists at Washington Eye Physicians and Surgeons to discuss treatment options for corneal transplants.
+Contact us to schedule a consultation with the experienced cornea specialists at Washington Eye Physicians and Surgeons to learn more about Penetrating Keratoplasty and discuss treatment options for corneal transplants.